Richter BU Collection

 Image from the so-called Wehrmacht collection

 This collection consists of 700 books, mostly in German, published between 1829 and 1944.
-It includes light reading and leisure literature that was in line with the regime, as well as a few works of Nazi propaganda.
+It consists of light reading and leisure literature—though in line with the regime’s ideology—as well as a few works of Nazi propaganda.

 A legacy of World War II:

-When it disbanded in 1944, the German Military Circle, which had been based at the Montpellier Institute of Biology during World War II, left behind its recreational library.
+When it left in 1944, the German Military Circle—which had been based at the Montpellier Institute of Biology during World War II—abandoned its recreational library.
 François Pitangue, curator of the University’s Central Library, then obtained permission from the French Forces of the Interior to take possession of it.

-Excerpt from a letter from Mr. Pitangue to the rector of the Academy, October 23, 1944:“The majority, given their propagandistic nature, will of course be placed in the Reserve of the Central Section and will not, until circumstances or a sufficiently long period of time permit, be made available to readers.”
+Excerpt from a letter from Mr. Pitangue to the rector of the Academy, October 23, 1944:“The vast majority, given their propagandistic nature, will of course be placed in the Reserve section of the central library and will not, until circumstances or a sufficiently long period of time permit, be made available to readers.”

 The current collection likely does not represent the entirety of the original corpus of this Soldatenbücherei.
-Although there is no evidence to confirm this, it is possible that some titles were lost after the German army abandoned the collection following the Liberation, as well as in the years that followed.
+Although there is no evidence to confirm this, it is possible that some titles were lost after the German army abandoned the collection following the Liberation, as well as at a later date.

 A rare exampleof a Soldatenbücherei(soldiers’ library):